leslie-huang/leslie-huang.github.io/index.md

 <h3>Who I am</h3>

-I am a PhD student in Data Science at the NYU Center for Data Science, where I am advised by <a href="https://www.nyu.edu/projects/spirling/">Arthur Spirling</a>.
-In my research, I use NLP and text-as-data to study political science.
+I am a PhD student in Data Science at NYU's Center for Data Science, where I am advised by <a href="https://www.nyu.edu/projects/spirling/">Arthur Spirling</a>.

+I use NLP and text-as-data to study social science.
+My dissertation is (tentatively) entitled "Evaluating the state of democracy using natural language processing."

 I have a BA, summa cum laude, from Columbia University, and an MA from NYU, where I was a PhD student in political science prior to joining Data Science.